hzitoun/tensorflow-2-image-classification-rest-api/README.md

-A REST API Serving a deep learning model to classify image
+A REST API Serving a Tensorflow 2 keras deep learning model to classify image.